Replication of arbitrary hole-free shapes via self-assembly with signal-passing tiles: Frame Building

 In this section, we assume that the last added layer $F$ of the frame has completed growth and is rectangular.
 Here we give a high-level description of what it means to elect a leader tile of layer 1 and how this is achieved.
-(See Section~\ref{sec:leader} for details.)
-When $F$ completes the growth of a rectangle, it will pass a \emph{detach} message CW through each tile of $F$ back to the only $\cgSE$ belonging to $F$, which we denote by $CG_F$.
+(See Section~\ref{sec:leader-details} for more details.)
+When $F$ completes the growth of a rectangle, it will pass a \emph{detach} ($d$) message CW through each tile of $F$ back to the only $\cgSE$ belonging to $F$, which we denote by $CG_F$.
 When the $d$ message is received along the north edge of the northernmost tile of $CG_F$, it initiates a series of signals so that after $F$ detaches, the remaining assembly exposes a strength-2 glue.
 This strength-2 glue is exposed so that a singleton tile can bind to it.
 This binding event initiates the signals that ``scan'' from right to left for the first corner tile of a $\cgSE$ belonging to layer 1.
 Notice that this will be the easternmost tile of the southernmost tiles belonging to layer 1.
 The tile directly to the west of this tile is called the \emph{leader tile} of layer 1.
 For an overview see Figure~\ref{fig:leader-election-overview}.
-For leader election details, see Section~\ref{sec:leader}.

-Now that a leader is elected, note that layer 1 need not completely surround $\alpha$.
+Now that a leader is elected, note that tiles need not completely surround $\alpha$ in concavities.
 In other words, there may be some empty tile locations adjacent to tiles of $\alpha$.
-In the next section, we show how to ``complete'' layer 1 so that for every tile location adjacent to a tile of $\alpha$, this location contains a tile of layer 1.
-At a high-level, we describe signals and tiles that ``extend'' layer 1 of the frame to completely surround $\alpha$ by passing a $g$ message CCW around $\alpha$.
-Starting with the leader tile, as this message is passed, it activates glues which we use to replicate $\alpha$.
+Below we show how to guarantee every location adjacent to a tile of $\alpha$ is filled.
+At a high-level, we describe signals and tiles that ``extend'' the frame so as to completely surround $\alpha$ by passing a $g$ message CCW around $\alpha$.
+Starting with the leader $\cgSE$, as this message is passed, it activates glues which we use to replicate $\alpha$.
 The leader tile exposes a unique glue.
-For more detail, see Section~\ref{sec:outlining} in the appendix.
+For more detail, see Section~\ref{sec:outlining}.

 Once we have exposed glues that will allow for the replication of $\alpha$, we propagate a $br$ message through layer 1 of the frame that deactivates all of the $x'$ glues of layer 1 except for the $x'$ glue on the north edges of the leader tile.
 This will allow $\alpha$ to disassociate from the frame and allow the frame to be used to replicate $\alpha$.